lbchanjr/lbchanjr.github.io/README.md

 Please note that clicking on the link for each of the project will redirect you to the GitHub repository of that project where you will be able to see information about the project in greater detail.

-Name | Repository
+Name | Repository | Platform
 ---------------- | -----------------
-Alien Addition Math Game | https://github.com/lbchanjr/Alien-Addition/blob/master/README.md
+Alien Addition Math Game | https://github.com/lbchanjr/Alien-Addition/blob/master/README.md | Web